 When you staircase, you buy a greater share of your shared ownership property from the housing association or local authority that owns the remainder.
 You work your way up to 100% - or 75% for those on an OPSO scheme - buying chunks of usually at least 10% at a time.

-Most mortgage lenders will allow you to raise additional funds to purchase an increased share of the property, but only if you have enough income to pay your mortgage and commitments.
+If you have enough income to pay your mortgage and commitments, most mortgage lenders will allow you to raise additional funds to purchase an increased share of the property.

 It’s worth bearing in mind that the price of shares will fluctuate in accordance with the property market.
 This means the cost of a 10% share won’t remain the same over the entire period you own the property.
 Your Housing Association will arrange for the property to be valued when you decide to purchase an additional share.
 This valuation may require a qualified surveyor visiting your home at your expense.